Book Icelandair flights to Canada from EUR 324*

 If you’re a clear sky chaser but want to avoid those summer crowds, then a trip to Canada during the spring may be just the answer.

 The weather is still mild but there are fewer crowds to contend with.
-Spring offers the perfect conditions for some city strolling - museum and gallery hop until your heart's content.
+Spring offers the perfect conditions for some city strolling or museum and gallery hopping to your heart's content.

 From mighty falls to wild mountainous landscapes, to glistening city skyscrapers, Canada is a country that has it all – and then some.
 It’s a real bucket-list destination that’s as vast as it is beautiful.